 The equipment strategy is guided by the contaminant profile, component geometry, and protection goals.
 Some practical guidelines:

-- Contaminated concrete cover layers or joints: selective removal with concrete demolition shear, supported with low-dust extraction and water mist
+- Contaminated concrete cover layers or joints: selective removal with concrete demolition shears, supported with low-dust extraction and water mist

-- Massive foundations and plinths: low-vibration dismantling with hydraulic wedge splitter to protect adjacent buildings and enclosures
+- Massive foundations and plinths: low-vibration dismantling with hydraulic wedge splitters to protect adjacent buildings and enclosures

-- Reinforcement and embedded items: cut with steel shear or combination shears to keep cycle times short
+- Reinforcement and embedded items: cut with steel shears or combination shears to keep cycle times short

 - Tanks and pipelines with residual substances: cold-cutting with tank cutters; stepwise opening and controlled emptying

-- Power supply: hydraulic power pack with leakage protection and adapted exhaust and noise control
+- Power supply: hydraulic power packs with leakage protection and adapted exhaust and noise control

 Sustainability and circular economy in dealing with contaminated sites

 Remediation and deconstruction offer opportunities for resource conservation: The more selectively materials are separated, the higher the recycling rates and the shorter the disposal routes.
-Precise mechanical methods—such as splitting and shear work—promote clean separation by material type and reduce mixing.
+Precise mechanical methods – such as splitting and shear work – promote clean separation by material type and reduce mixing.
 Short cuts, targeted interventions, and minimized emissions not only protect the environment but also improve the energy and water consumption balance on the construction site.
+Systematic pre-cleaning of reusable components, closed-loop water management where feasible, and transparent reporting of recovery and disposal rates strengthen circular outcomes.